-Harvey AI is a generative AI platform built for legal professionals, designed to support core legal tasks through natural-language responses.
+Harvey AI is a generative AI platform built for legal professionals, designed to support core legal tasks through natural language processing.
 It launched in 2022 and quickly gained attention in the legal tech space due to its partnership with OpenAI and early adoption by major law firms.

 The company positions itself as an AI legal assistant that helps lawyers work through research, drafting, and analysis more quickly, with a focus on compliance and controlled outputs.